OleksandrShchur/YouTubeShortsUploader/README.md

 Health check: `GET http://localhost:7860/health`

 The container listens on port **7860** and includes ffmpeg.
+Set `TELEGRAM_WEBHOOK_URL` to the container’s public HTTPS base (for example `https://your-space.hf.space`) so Telegram uses webhooks instead of long polling.

 OAuth credential files can be supplied in two ways:

 **Option A — bind-mount local secrets:**